ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 *Temporary*
 For the normalisation step the R package `sctransform` is used.
-As there is a known bug in the latest release, at the moment it is recommended to use the development version.
+As there is a known bug in the latest release (`0.3.2` - 2020-12-16), at the moment it is recommended to use the development version.
+For more information please have a look at the github repository of [sctransform](https://github.com/ChristophH/sctransform).
 To install, activate the scAmpi environment, open an R session, and type:

 ```